styd/apexcharts.rb/README.md

 <% include ApexCharts::Helper %>
 ```
 `require 'set'` is needed because of an issue in the dependency used, but not needed
-in the next release of ApexCharts.rb.
+in v0.2.x release of ApexCharts.rb.

 You can then generate the static html page with e.g.
 ```bash